Donate to Support

 Third, the time of waiting in between the Old and New Testaments helped many Israelites grow closer to God.

 Waiting for something important can either drive you away from God or draw you closer.
 Some Israelites tried to build their own kingdoms.
 In the weeks ahead, we will learn about some of the different political and religious groups in Israel and how they tried to build their own kingdoms of Israel.
-Thanksfully, there were also many people (like The Wisemen in the East, and Simeon and Anna in Luke 2) who grew closer to God by waiting on God, praying, worshiping, and patiently trusting God's plan.
+Thankfully, there were also many people (like The Wisemen in the East, and Simeon and Anna in Luke 2) who grew closer to God by waiting on God, praying, worshiping, and patiently trusting God's plan.

 How about you?